UMEssen/FHIR-PYrate/README.md

 auth = Ahoy(
   username="your_username",
   auth_method="password",
-  auth_url=auth-url, # The URL for authentication
+  auth_url="auth-url", # Your URL for authentication
-  refresh_url=refresh-url, # The URL to refresh the authentication )
+  refresh_url="refresh-url", # Your URL to refresh the authentication token (if available) )
 ```